justinwlin/Neural-Network/FlappyBird_Neural_Network/README.md

 # Flappy Bird Neural Network:

 ## DISCLAIMER:
 This is a Github project following a tutorial series by Daniel Shiffman ( [link](https://www.youtube.com/watch?v=c6y21FkaUqw) ) on how to apply a neural network + genetic algorithm to play flappy bird.
-I did not write this code from scratch, rather follow along and learn to apply concepts that I've been working on with neural networks and genetic algorithm.
+I did not write this code from scratch and used prewritten libraries, to follow along and program.

 Credits to him for the files: nn.js, matrix.js, and the flappy bird code.